sustrik/ribosome/README.md

 Ribosome is a compiler-compiler.
 It first compiles DNA file into a straight Ruby program (called RNA script) which is then executed to produce the generated code.
+The intermediate step is fully hidden from the user.

-That works great for ad-hoc and throw-away code generation, however, if you want to distribute the code generator to the users it is better to generate the RNA first and distribute that instead of DNA script -- that way there's no dependency on ribosome itself (the user will do with only Ruby installed):
+The above works well for ad-hoc and throw-away code generation, however, if you want to distribute the code generator to the users it is better to generate the RNA script first and distribute that instead of the DNA script -- that way there's no dependency on ribosome itself (the user will do with only Ruby installed):

 ```
 ribosome --rna foo.dna > foo.rb